aarchiba/astropy/docs/utils/data.rst

 available somewhere else, you can request they be downloaded to the cache using `~astropy.utils.data.download_file` with the ``sources`` argument set to locations you know do work.

+If you have a particular URL that is giving you trouble, you can download it using some other tool (for example ``wget``), possibly on another machine, and then use `import_to_cache`.